Clownvin/DungeonScape-MMORPG/README.md

 # DungeonScape
 A basic top down 2D Java MMORPG (more of a framework to build one) that uses LibGDX for graphics.
+Download DungeonScape.zip to try out the game.
+It has a server folder and a client folder, with runnable jars in each.
+It also inlcudes a batch file called cmd, which will act as a command line in that directory.

 ![alt text](https://i.imgur.com/TYpHUpE.png)